alok-ai-lab/deepinsight-fs/README.md

+# DeepInsight-FS

+DeepInsight-FS converts non-image samples into image-form and performs element selection via convolutional neural network (CNN).
+This approach builds an image by arranging elements (or genes) by finding similarity among them and then by mapping the non-image values on to these aligned pixel locations.
+This approach employs CNN for element or gene selection on non-image data.
+A real world application of DeepInsight-FS to publicly available cancer data identified gene sets with significant overlap to several cancer-associated pathways suggesting the potential of this method to discover biomedically meaningful connections.

 ## Download and Install

 1. Download Matlab package DeepInsight-FS_pkg.tar.gz from the link above.
 Store it in your working directory.
 Gunzip and untar as follows: